opticdev/optic/projects/openapi-diff-experiment/README.md

+> **Note:** openapi-diff is not under active development, and support is currently limited.
+To see our latest efforts, check out the rest of the [Optic tools](https://www.useoptic.com/blog/optic-for-openapi).

 openapi-diff provides a simple way to generate an OpenAPI spec from captured traffic.
 It sniffs network traffic to generate the spec but does not store the data itself.